smcclatchy/2019-08-26-ttt-online-CDT/index.md

 -->
 <h3 id="where">Where</h3>

 This is an online event.
 We will meet using the online videoconference software Zoom.
 You will need to <a href="https://zoom.us/download">download and install their client</a> to connect with your instructors.
-The link to use for this event is https://carpentries.zoom.us/my/carpentriesroom1.
+The link to use for this event is <a href="https://carpentries.zoom.us/my/carpentriesroom1"></a>.

 <h3>Requirements</h3>